andre-st/goodreads-www/README.md

 ### Observations:

 - most subscribers don't use a special-purpose shelf with selected books but paste their whole "read" or "wishlist" shelves
-- some users subscribe multiple times with different shelves so that each is checked (could be achieved with a single special-purpose shelf too)
+- some users subscribe multiple times with different shelves so that each is checked (could be achieved with a single special-purpose shelf too); one user replied 'unsubscribe' on a mail (1 mail per shelf) and only meant to unsubscribe this specific shelf, not the other ones
 - technical 'lessons learned' can be found in the comments of the source files